Evil Dead: Video games

-Ash Williams also appears as a playable character, along with Kelly and Pablo from the Ash vs. Evil Dead TV series, in Deploy and Destroy, a competitive multiplayer FPS available for iOS and Android, and also as a non-playable character in Telltale Games' game Poker Night 2.
-He also appears as a playable character in the asymmetrical horror game Dead by Daylight and as a skin in Fortnite.
+Ash Williams also appears as a playable character, along with Kelly and Pablo from the Ash vs. Evil Dead television series, in Deploy and Destroy, a competitive multiplayer FPS available for iOS and Android, and also as a non-playable character in Telltale Games' game Poker Night 2.
+He also appears as a playable character in the asymmetrical horror game Dead by Daylight and as an outfit in Fortnite Battle Royale.

 Comic books

 Dark Horse Comics

 In 1992, Dark Horse Comics produced a mini-series adaptation of Army of Darkness adapted and illustrated by John Bolton.
 A trade paperback of this series was released by Dynamite Entertainment on September 25, 2006.

 In 2008, Dark Horse revisited the franchise with a four issue adaptation of The Evil Dead written by Mark Verheiden and once again illustrated by John Bolton.

 Dynamite Entertainment

 In 2004, Dynamite Entertainment acquired the license to publish titles based on Army of Darkness and, in conjunction with Devil's Due Publishing, released the Army of Darkness: Ashes 2 Ashes mini-series.
 A second mini-series, Army of Darkness: Shop till You Drop Dead followed in 2005.
 Later that year, Dynamite separated itself from Devil's Due and began focusing entirely on self-published titles featuring the Army of Darkness franchise.
 This included an ongoing series that began in 2005 and saw Ash battling other horror icon such as Herbert West and Dracula.
 The series lasted thirteen issues before being rebooted with a second volume in 2007.
 The second series lasted twenty-seven issues before coming to an end.
 Over the years, there have also been several one-shot specials as well as crossovers with a wide variety of characters such as, Marvel Zombies, Darkman, Freddy Krueger, Jason Voorhees, Xena, Danger Girl and even Barack Obama.
 The series was then rebooted in 2013 and started over from the last scene in titular film because Ash misspoke the words S-Mart was sent back in time to the Medieval times where the wiseman has been possessed, Ash fights through many battles with the same characters from the film.
 At the end of this series Ash proposes to Sheila, in the next series "Ash gets hitched" they get married but Ash gets sent forward in time when he accidentally speaks a phrase that opens up a vortex.
 He wants to get back to Sheila but runs into many situations causing delays, he is currently in space fighting the evil.